Families of heads of state and government of Pakistan

-The family of head of state and government in Pakistan is an unofficial title for the family of the head of state or head of government of a country (usually a republic).
-In Pakistan, the term First Family usually refers to the head of state (the President) or head of government (the Prime Minister), and their immediate family which comprises their spouse (the First Lady or First Gentleman) and their descendants.
-In the wider context, the First Family may comprise the head of state or head of government's parents, siblings and extended relatives.
+First Family is an unofficial title for the family of the head of state or head of government of a country (usually a republic).
+In Pakistan, the family of head of state and government in Pakistan refers to the head of state (the President) or head of government (the Prime Minister), and their immediate family which comprises their spouse (the First Lady or First Gentleman) and their descendants.
+In the wider context, the First Family may comprise the head of state or head of government's parents, siblings and extended relatives who thus make a dynasty.

 Jinnah family

 Jinnah family is the family of the founder of Pakistan.
 Its most notable member, Muhammad Ali Jinnah, is the founder of Pakistan.
 He is revered in Pakistan as Quaid-i-Azam (Great Leader) and Baba-i-Qaum ("Father of the Nation"); his birthday is a national holiday there.
 Jinnah was Pakistan's first Governor-General from independence until his death on 11 September 1948.
 His younger sister, Fatima Jinnah, was one of the leaders of modern-state of Pakistan.
 She is commonly known in Pakistan as Khātūn-e Pākistān ("Lady of Pakistan") and Māder-e Millat ("Mother of the Nation").

 Notable members of the family are: